mattchutwo/MicroRAM/README.md

 Lets see another example

 ```
-% stack exec compile -- programs/fib.c 300 1 1 1 1 1 1 1 1 1 1 -O3 --mram-out -verifier
+% stack exec compile -- test/programs/fib.c 300 -O3 --mram-out --verifier
 ```
 Here:
 * 300 is the desired length of the trace
 * `-O3` runs clang with full optimisations
-* `--mram-out` writes the compiled MicroRAM program to `programs/fib.micro`
+* `--mram-out` writes the compiled MicroRAM program to `test/programs/fib.micro`
 * `--verifier` runs the backend in "public mode" so rthe resulting CBOR code only has the compiled program and the parameters (number of registers, trace length and sprsity information).

 We can further run the interpreter on the compiled code (explained below):

 ```
-% stack exec run programs/fib.micro 400 1 1 1 1 1 1 1 1 1 1
+% stack exec run test/programs/fib.micro
-With arguments ["1","1","1","1","1","1","1","1","1","1"]
 Running program programs/fib.mic for 400 steps.
-Result: 55
+Result: 34
 ```
-Returns the 10th fibonacci number.
+Returns the 9th fibonacci number.
 Yay!

 Finally, if we are happy with the execution.
-We can go ahead and generate the secret output (with the oh-so-secret-input "10").
+We can go ahead and generate the secret output (with the oh-so-secret-input "9").

 ```
-% stack exec compile -- programs/fib.micro 300 1 1 1 1 1 1 1 1 1 1 --from-mram
+% stack exec compile -- programs/fib.micro 300 --from-mram
 ```

 Here `--from-mram` skips the compiler and only runs the interpreter and the serialisation of the result.